-Note only that it requires patience, dedication, and lots of money before you could brew your first beer.
+Starting your own brewery business requires patience, dedication, and lots of money before you can brew your first beer.
 The business, after all, is downright capital-intensive.

-Average Cost to Start a Brewery
+The Average Cost to Start a Brewery

 Costs of Equipment for Microbrewery